 But, when we come to these situations with an underlying fear or insecurity (as is often the case) and look to the outside world to make us feel better (and give us the answers?), we run the risk of taking advice that doesn’t serve us.

 Web communities, blogs, and the plethora of courses offered online these days are all wonderful sources of inspiration and knowledge for digital entrepreneurs.
 I mean, you could really get lost out there.
 Everyone will have an opinion about what you should do.
 Lots of people will have a solution to sell you, too.

 - But your competitors don’t necessarily know what they’re doing.

 - Even the good advice?
 Doesn’t mean you should take it.
 For every problem, there’s more than one solution.

 As you process all of the advice you’re taking in, be true to yourself.
 Creating a personal brand means YOU must do YOU.
-It’s a very hard thing to do, it requires a lot of courage.
+That’s a very hard thing to do and it requires a lot of courage.
 But I’m here to tell ya, you are more powerful than you know.

 When taking advice, ask yourself: Does it align with who you are?
 Does it align with your core values?